 CBD Gummies are easy to travel with and easy to take.
 Often stored in a sturdy travel safe container that protects your product from damage.

-Soothing CBD balm is great for exterior relief such as feet, shoulders, or even dry skin.
+Soothing CBD balm or topical is great for exterior relief such as feet, shoulders, or even dry skin.
 The balm is perfect for long flights where you are likely to get sore from sitting for so long.

 While traveling with CBD products can be intimidating because of the changing nature of hemp regulations, taking adequate precaution and educating yourself before traveling can ease those worries.